We maintain nature reserves

 With knowledge and care – to preserve valuable habitats.

-Preserve and keep open reed and wet meadows
+Preserve and keep open reedbeds and wet meadows

 Maintaining dry meadows and lean grasslands